 The following route proposals are presented as a package.
 The SMART network is interdependent on a variety of factors such as connecting with other transit agencies and complying with federal regulations.
-Changing a route design or frequency affects other routes; this proposal balances service to form a complete system.
+Note that if a proposed route is changed, it may affect another route.
+The services proposed in this plan are not final and are open for comment and adaption through public input, the planning commission, and City Council.